elastic/elasticsearch/build-tools-internal/src/main/resources/run.ssl/readme.md

 ## Certificate Authority (CA):

 * private-ca.key : the private key of the signing CA in PEM format.
-Useful if desired to sign additional keys.
+Useful if desired to sign additional certificates.
 * public-ca.pem : the public key of the signing CA in PEM format.
 Useful as the certificate_authorities.

 To recreate CA :